syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Image

-You can add **Image** as a node to the Diagram by setting node’s type as `ej.datavisualization.Diagram.Shapes.Image` and set the image URL to `source` property of shape.
+You can add **Image** as a node to the Diagram by setting node's type as `ej.datavisualization.Diagram.Shapes.Image` and set the image URL to `source` property of shape.
 The following code illustrates how an Image node is created.

 {% highlight js %}